jennhu/deep-shallow-behavior/README.md

 Before running the script, please point the `CACHE_DIR` variable in the script to the path where you would like to save the downloaded model checkpoints.

 In our paper, we only report results from Llama-2 7B (`meta-llama/Llama-2-7b-chat-hf`).
+If you use other models, you may need to modify the `conditional_score_all_layers` function inside `logit_lens/evaluate.py`, since it is specific to the model architecture.

+### Dependencies

 Our logit lens analysis uses the `nnsight` library.
-Please see their [documentation](https://nnsight.net/) for more details.
+Please see the [documentation](https://nnsight.net/) for more details.

-## Reproducing figures
+## 4. Reproducing figures

 To reproduce the figures from the paper, run the notebooks in the `analysis`
 folder: